Green IoT

 Green IoT (G-IoT) is the adoption of energy-efficient procedures (hardware, software, communication, or management) and waste reduction methods (energy harvesting and recycling of e-waste) to conserve resources and reduce waste (including pollutants like carbon dioxide) produced by the IoT ecosystem from the design, manufacturing, deployment and operation of IoT systems from the IoT devices to IoT cloud computing data centres.
 Green IoT is an emerging field within the IoT ecosystem that is aimed at raising awareness of the sustainability problems that may result from the massive deployment of IoT applications in the various sectors of society (health care, agriculture, manufacturing, intelligent transport systems, smart cities, supply chains, smart homes, and smart energy systems) and exploring ways to address those challenges.
 These challenges include the increase in energy consumption, which increases the IoT industry's carbon footprint, and the amount of e-waste created resulting from discarding electronic components of IoT devices, especially IoT batteries, as they need to be replaced after a few years.

 Although energy-efficient strategies have been developed to minimise the energy consumption of IoT devices, the energy consumption of billions or trillions of IoT devices will be enormous.
-The amount of traffic generated by IoT devices is increasing exponentially, and it is predicted that by 2024, IoT traffic will constitute about 45% of the total Internet traffic \cite{Alsharif2023}.
-A rapid increase in the amount of traffic generated by billions to trillions of IoT devices and transported through the Internet to cloud computing platforms will significantly increase the energy consumption of the Internet network infrastructures, especially with the dense deployment of 5G base stations and IoT wireless access points to service IoT devices.
-Also, a huge amount of energy is consumed by data centres to process or analyse the massive amount of data collected using IoT devices.
+The amount of traffic generated by IoT devices is increasing exponentially, and it is predicted that by 2024, IoT traffic will constitute about 45% of the total internet traffic.
+A rapid increase in the amount of traffic generated by billions to trillions of IoT devices and transported through the internet to cloud computing platforms will significantly increase the energy consumption of the internet network infrastructures, especially with the dense deployment of 5G base stations and IoT wireless access points to service IoT devices.
+Also, data centres consume tremendous energy to process or analyse the massive amount of data collected using IoT devices.

 Much attention is often focused on the energy consumed by IoT devices, networks, and computing platforms.
 However, less attention is given to the energy consumed by manufacturing and transporting IoT devices and other ICT systems used in the IoT ecosystem.
 The carbon footprint of the IoT industry can be traced from mining the minerals required to manufacture IoT devices, the manufacturing process, and the supply chains involved.
 To realise the green IoT goal, energy efficiency and sustainable practices should be designed to ensure that the mining, manufacturing and supply chains are environmentally friendly or sustainable.